Broccoli is not only delicious, but also full of nutritional values. Broccoli contains only a few calories, but all the more vitamins

 Author: Talisa Moser

-Simple and healthy: Broccoli has few calories, is versatile and tastes good to almost everyone.
-By doing healthy vegetables They also contain a lot of important nutrients such as vitamins, minerals and antioxidants.
-This has advantages for internal and external health.
-That's why the green cabbage should land on your plate again and again:
+Simple and healthy: broccoli has few calories, is versatile and tastes good to almost everyone.
+By healthy vegetables It also contains lots of important nutrients such as vitamins, minerals and antioxidants.
+This has benefits for internal and external health.
+That's why green cabbage should always end up on your plate.

-However, many wonder if broccoli has any calories.
-But what does broccoli actually contain, what makes it local? super foods?
-The water-rich vegetables are rich in vitamins and proteins.
-The nutritional values of broccoli are therefore almost outrageously good: for every 100 grams there are 34 kilocalories, 3,8 grams of protein and 3 grams of fiber, but only 0,2 grams of fat and 2,7 grams of carbohydrates.
+However, many people wonder whether broccoli is high in calories.
+But what is actually in broccoli, what makes it native?
+Superfood?
+The water-rich vegetable is rich in vitamins and proteins.
+The nutritional values of broccoli are therefore almost outrageously good: per 100 grams there are 34 kilocalories, 3,8 grams of protein and 3 grams of fiber, but only 0,2 grams of fat and 2,7 grams of carbohydrates.
+A medium-sized head of broccoli weighing around 300g comes in at just under 100 calories.

 Broccoli has these important nutrients